helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Ambition is a lust that is never quenched, but grows more inflamed and madder by enjoyment.</h3 quote>
+<h3 quote align='center'>And I tell you, having girls has made me a much better man.</h3 quote>

 ---